chetan51/chetansurpur/source/_posts/2016-06-15-musings-from-3-months-in-japan.md

 # Natural beauty

-Of course, we saw beautiful thing after beautiful thing.
+We saw beautiful thing after beautiful thing.
 We optimized our trip to coincide with cherry blossom season.
 Cherry blossoms are my favorite flower, and I was fulfilled to see the most cherry blossoms I’ve seen up to that point in my life combined.
 The density of blossoms in an area was spectacular.

 [<img class="full" src="https://photos.smugmug.com/Japan2016/i-CJQC46V/0/O/2016-04-03%2018.16.47-1.jpg">](http://photography.chetansurpur.com/Japan2016/i-CJQC46V/A)